kelceydamage/sherpa/README.md

 Sherpa will also choose the nearest prime number for the amount of packages you request, which is why the init arg is called `min_packages`.

+### Relationships
+Sherpa `routes` lead to `pillarboxes` where `packages` are delivered or picked up.
+Each `package` will contain may `parcels`.
+A `parcel` is an object with properties as simple as a `key` and a `value`, or a complex as you want to make it. `parcels` also contain certain base attributes for routing and transmition.

+It is completely possible to put any type of source data into a `parcel`.
+Once `parcels` are ready to be shipped, they are assigned a `package` by Sherpa and each package has a `route`.
+The shipment is then sent for distribution.
+Retrieving objects is a similar process and only requires the `parcel` identifier(key/id).
+Sherpa will then locate your parcel and retrieve it for you.

 ### Comming Soon

 * **Pillar Box** definitions and optional Piller Box server code.
 The Pillar Box can act as a data node or an interface to other database technologies.
 This means you could use Pillar Boxes to create a sharded MySQL backend, or to connect multiple <popular noSQL databases> into a cluster giving an increase in distributed read/write performance.